Workers Compensation Injury Clinic

 Traumatic Brain Injury Clinic

-Peter Hwang, MD, Christopher Wolf, DO, Katherine Edwards, MD, and Chamelle March, NP
+Peter Hwang, MD, Chrissa McClellan, MD, Katherine Edwards, MD, Chamelle March, NP, and Christopher Wolf, DO

 The Traumatic Brain Injury (TBI) clinic is a comprehensive Brain Dysfunction Clinic.
 Diagnostic categories include: TBI, hypoxia/anoxia encephalopathy, metabolic encephalopathy, brain aneurysm, and viral encephalopathy.
 Patients with memory and cognitive problems secondary to the diagnosis listed are evaluated.
 The clinic provides evaluation and arrangement for further testing, if indicated.
 Recommendations can be made for neuropsychological testing, driving evaluations for the cognitively impaired, physical therapy, occupational therapy, and speech and language therapy.
 The aggressive management of behavior and cognitive problems resulting from these injuries are employed using current recommendations for Neuropharmacology/Neurotransmitter treatment.
 Arrangements are made for appropriate psychological and psychiatric interventions.